puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies the home directory for the specified user.
-Required if you're installing in a mode other than 'administrator'.
+Required if you're using an installation_mode other than 'administrator'.

 Default value: `undef`